| |

 Storage and Make-Ahead Tips

 Tiramisu stores very well in the refrigerator, which makes it one of the best make-ahead desserts.
 Cover it tightly and refrigerate for up to 3 days.
-In many cases, the flavor is actually better on the second day because the coffee and cream layers have had more time to settle together.
+In many cases, the flavor is actually better on the second day because the espresso, Savoiardi, and mascarpone filling have had more time to settle together.

 For the cleanest finish, wait to dust the cocoa on top until just before serving.
 That keeps the top looking fresh and prevents the cocoa from absorbing too much moisture.